 - Acceptance & Commitment Therapy (ACT)4 helps to make individuals become aware of and accept their thoughts and feelings.
-They can then commit to making changes which increases their ability to cope with and adjust to situations.
+They can then commit to making changes, increasing their ability to cope with and adjust to situations.

-- Compassion-Focused Therapy (CFT)5 promotes emotional healing by encouraging compassion towards others and one’s self.
+- Compassion-Focused Therapy (CFT)5 promotes emotional healing by encouraging compassion towards others and oneself.

 What does a Counsellor do?

 Counsellors are trained professionals who provide solutions strictly to personal problems6.
 Although they fall under the same category as psychotherapists, counsellors’ primary focus is on interpersonal and personal issues.
-Unlike therapists who focus on more profound changes to one’s personality, counsellors focus on a specific area of one’s life and solving problems in that area.
+Unlike therapists who focus on more profound changes to one’s personality, counsellors focus on a specific area of one’s life and solving problems.
 Some of the problems counsellors help with include addiction, marital problems, loss and grief.